OleCui/paper_GCGB/README.md

 - <i>parse_args.py</i>: The parameter settings.

 ## How to Run the Code:
-- Download the datasets from
+- Please firstly download the datasets and unzip the downloaded files.
+Next, create the <code>Datasets/</code>

 - Move the downloaded datasets to this folder